monatemedia/python-django-achievementhq/README.md

   <h3 align="center">AchievementHQ-README</h3>

   <p align="center">
-    I highly recommend keeping track of all your achievements, no matter how big or small they are! 🎯 Achievement HQ is a project for your and your friends to track and catch up on ech other's achievements!
+    I highly recommend keeping track of all your achievements, no matter how big or small they are! 🎯 Achievement HQ is a project for your and your friends to track and celebrate each other's achievements!
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />